-Yesterday, in church, we sang a song that summarized what is known as the Apostles’ Creed.
+Last Sunday, in church, we sang a song that summarized what is known as the Apostles’ Creed.
 When it got to the line “I believe…in Your holy church”, I began to cry.
 Looking at all the rhetoric and vitriol that has been part of this election cycle, I have been distressed by how divided we’ve become as a nation.

-But yesterday, my sorrow, my grief was prompted by how we Christians have handled the political landscape.
+But specifically, my sorrow, my grief was prompted by how we Christians have handled the political landscape.
 We have villainized each other, questioned the validity of each others’ faith journeys.
 I’ve seen misinformation knowingly promoted by Christians, insults hurled at fellow believers, and in some cases heard of relationships within the body of Christ severed.
 I am sure that there have been times when my words and actions have contributed to this division.
 That’s not OK.
 This is not Christ’s vision for His church.

 We are called to unity.
 But not to uniformity.
 We have different experiences, priorities, values, and perspectives; therefore, our opinions and beliefs on issues like abortion, gay rights, immigration, and gun ownership will vary.
 And it is appropriate for one to hold firm stances on these issues and to strongly disagree with those who hold contrary viewpoints.
 But these convictions should never lead to opportunities to tear each other down.